iCloud vs Gmail Email: Introduction

 It is a great web-based cloud file and email manager that offers the new feature of Email Migration.
 This powerful service not only supports Gmail and Outlook email but also supports more than 30 major clouds, including iCloud and Google Drive.
 You can use the Email Migration function to directly transfer your Gmail emails to iCloud as PDFs.

-• Email Migration: Move emails and attachments to clouds as PDFs.
+- Email Migration: Move emails (along with attachments) to cloud drive as PDFs.

-• Email Download: Convert email to PDF and download it locally.
+- Email Download: Convert email to PDF format and download it to local storage.

-• Cloud Transfer: Transfer, sync, or backup data across clouds.
+- Cloud Transfer: Transfer, sync, or backup data across clouds without going through local.

-• Cloud Management: Manage 30+ clouds in one safe place.
+- Cloud Management: Manage nearly 40 popular clouds in one safe place with a single login.

 Save Gmail Emails to iCloud Drive via Email Migration